 It is where lymph fluids are created to coat cells and also helps in the disposal of unwanted wastes in the kidneys, lungs, liver and the skin.
-This system is kept alive by the constant activities of the muscles through contraction.
+This system is kept alive by the constant activities of the muscles through the contraction.

 Through muscle contraction, the body has the ability to expel wastes away from the extremities where the system is basically based.

 Any exercise can actually produce this type of activity for the muscles.
-However, jumping on trampolines, since it does not require much effort, acts as a starter in opening and closing the valves of the lymph system while facilitating better flow while moving the wastes up against gravity forces.
+However, jumping on trampolines, since it does not require much effort, acts as a starter in the opening and closing the valves of the lymph system while facilitating better flow while moving the wastes up against gravity forces.
 This allows the body to keep itself clean of toxic materials thus helping the body maintain its good health.

 It improves balance

 It is but natural that people fall off during their first few tries.
-But interestingly enough, trampoline exercises promote better balance in the long run.
+But interestingly enough, trampoline exercises promote the better balance in the long run.